SeanDrum/antistasi-docs-preview/beginners_guide/README.md

 ### Set HQ position

-When you pick HQ start position on the map, the game will reject bad positions.
+When you pick HQ start position on the map, the game will show “danger zones” and reject bad positions.
 In practice:

-- You **can’t** place HQ **within 500m** of major markers/locations.
+- You **can’t** place HQ **within 500m** of major markers/locations (the map will show red hatched circles).
 - You **can’t** place HQ in water.
 - You **can’t** place HQ outside the map bounds.

+What *this means for players*:

+- Don’t overthink “perfect HQ”.
+You can move later, but a good start helps.
+- Pick somewhere that’s **not obvious**, with **natural cover**, and **multiple exit routes**.
+- Avoid placing HQ right next to the “main roads everyone drives on” unless you like surprise drive-bys.

 ## Factions tab (who’s fighting)